Order of the Crown of Westphalia: Organization

 Not included in this number are the princes of the imperial family and foreigners to whom his Majesty would like to confer this decoration.

 The King is Grand Master of the Order.

 The Royal Prince alone rightly receives the great decoration of the Order.

 The Grand Commanders have the title of Excellence, and enjoy the civil honors bestowed on the Grand Officers of the Crown, and military honors rendered to the highest rank.

 The Commanders receive the same civil honors as the state councilors, and the military honors attached to the rank of officer.

 Description

-The decoration is composed of a crown with eight gold florets without apses, placed on a blue enameled headband, on which are written in Roman letters in gold and in all its periphery, the motto of the order): "CHARACTER UND AUFRICHTIGKEIT "(in French:" Honesty and character "), as well as the date of its founding:" ERRICHTET DEN XXV DEC M. DCCC IX ".
+The decoration is composed of a crown with eight gold florets without apses, placed on a blue enameled headband, on which are written in Roman letters in gold and in all its periphery, the motto of the order): "CHARAKTER UND AUFRICHTIGKEIT "(in French:" Honesty and character "), as well as the date of its founding:" ERRICHTET DEN XXV DEC M. DCCC IX ".

 On the bottom of the crown and in the middle pose an eagle and a lion backed and crowned by a single crown.

 On the right side of the lion, is the horse of Westphalia; on the left, on the side of the eagle, is the lion of Cassel.